 On a recent trip to Puerto Rico, I had the opportunity to engage with stakeholders, community members, and researchers directly affected by Hurricane Maria in fall 2017.
 Many of these people described how they understood the water quality and health issues following Maria, but disrupted communications channels made communicating these risks slow, irregular, and delayed.
 Community response required faster communications to be effective.

 But looking at the event schedule, I realized that representation for domain expertise focused on computer engineering only.
 After Hurricane Maria, many communities spent months concerned about drinking water availability.
 Without power, hospitals and medical aid were severely exhausted, and aid could not be deployed to many places due to remoteness, broken roads, or flood.
-This needed to be addressed, so with the help of Dr. Christina Bandaragoda, we wrote a successful Earth Science Information Partners (ESIP) Lab proposal that supported my travel to attend the Meshing with Data hackathon as an advocate for water and health sciences.
-Other parts of the award include support for community participation in cyberinfrastructure design by Puerto Rican stakeholders, as well as travel for Puerto Rican colleagues to attend the Freshwater Hackweek on UW campus (planned for UW Spring Break 2019).
+This needed to be addressed, so with the help of my colleagues, I wrote a successful Earth Science Information Partners (ESIP) proposal to attend the Meshing with Data hackathon as an advocate for water and health sciences.

 The Meshing with Data hackathon took place in Bayamón, Puerto Rico at a facility known as Engine-4.
 Engine-4 is an incubator space for start-up companies, but following Hurricane Maria, Engine-4 served as an “internet plaza,” an oasis with generator-powered electricity and internet access.
 Beside it stood a weather-damaged stadium that is currently used as a FEMA disaster recovery center.
 Strewn about the parking lot were remnants of fallen lamp posts.